-This handbook is not intended to address every detail about employment with the State of Nevada.
+The State of Nevada Employee Handbook along with your Work Performance Standards and your department's Prohibitions and Penalties offer you the framework to be successful in your job.
+This handbook provides an overview of important rights, responsibilities, policies and benefits that govern the workplace.
+It is not intended to address every detail about employment with the State of Nevada.
 However, it does provide a comprehensive overview and serves as a useful guide.

-Your agency personnel staff or the Department of Personnel can provide additional details and assistance relating to your employment, should you have further questions.
+It is important for you to be familiar with the information in this handbook, so please review it carefully.
+Your agency personnel staff or the Division of Human Resource Management of the Department of Administration can provide additional details and assistance relating to your employment, should you have further questions.